 Mixing ratio 1 : 1 (PM : paint), water addition as required, no silicone, FlipCup

-The mixing (no blistering), consistency, mixing behaviour and also the whole handling was almost the same with the Solo Goya colours Titanium White, Vermilion, Lemon and Primary Blue as with the DecoArt acrylic paint.
+The mixing (no blistering), consistency, mixing behavior and also the whole handling was almost the same with the Solo Goya colors Titanium White, Vermilion, Lemon and Primary Blue as with the DecoArt acrylic paint.
 Here it should be mentioned that the DecoArt colors do not smell at all in contrast to Solo Goya, which is to be evaluated extremely positively.
 The FlipCup was layered from a low height.
 Fortunately some cell formations could be observed already in the cup and then also on the canvas, which did not change when drying (approx. 1 day).
 The surface structure is good.

 Mixing ratio 1 : 1 (PM : paint), water addition as required, no silicone, Double Swipe

 Unfortunately I could not achieve any cell formation with the remaining colors in the Double Swipe technique.
 However, again the very good processing properties of the pouring medium and the fast skin formation should be mentioned.

 Test 5: DecoArt Acrylic Paint and Floetrol as Pouring Medium

 Mixing ratio 1 : 1 (Floetrol : paint), water addition as desired, no silicone, FlipCup

 With the colors Citron Green, Ocean Blue, Peacock Teal, Sea Aqua and Snow White, large cells have formed without the addition of silicone, but these have changed slightly during drying.
 Here one clearly notices the longer “opening time” of the Floetrol in contrast to the DecoArt Pouring Medium.

 With the remaining colors I also tried the Double Swipe and could achieve beautiful fine cells.